luigi-asprino/fn2wn/README.md

 The directory **w3id** contains the mappings defined following the current Framester's URI schema, while the directory **backwardCompatibiltyVersion** contains the mappings that follows the old Framester's URI schema.

-**Reckless extension**: The reckless extension uses an heuristic in order to extend base mappings with synset's direct hyponym.
+**Reckless extensions**: The reckless extensions use an heuristic in order to extend base mappings with synset's direct hyponym.

+**Specific extensions**:

 ### Mapping implementation